resslerruntime/overledger-sdk-javascript/README.md

 *For bitcoin, the privateKey is in the WIF format*

 #### Create Account
-This function create an account for the specified blockchain from the SDK
+This function creates an account for the specified blockchain from the SDK
 Usage: `overledger.dlts.[dlt].createAccount()`

 ##### Return Value